Iphee07/LITA-CAPSTONE-PROJECT/README.md

 - Power BI- this business intelligence tool was used for data visualization

   ### Data Cleaning
-In this phase of my analysis, i performed the following actions:
+In this phase of my analysis, the following actions were taken:
 - Data loading: Loaded the data
 - Blank Value Check: Verified the dataset for blank values
 - Data Type Conversion: Converted specified columns to text format for consistency